jcsirot/digest.js/README.md

 **digest.js** is designed for modern web browsers and requires the [W3C Typed Arrays](http://www.khronos.org/registry/typedarray/specs/latest/) support. digest.js has been successfully tested with these web browsers:

 + Chrome 11
-+ Firefox 4 (WARNING: since Firefox does not support the `Dataview` API, you should use the [David Flanagan's emulation](https://github.com/davidflanagan/DataView.js))
++ Firefox 4 (WARNING: Firefox 4 does not support the `Dataview` API, you should use the [David Flanagan's emulation](https://github.com/davidflanagan/DataView.js))
 + Safari 5.1
++ IE 10

 ### Supported algorithms: